EPPO Datasheet: Ips cembrae

 GEOGRAPHICAL DISTRIBUTION 2020-12-15

 Ips cembrae is native to Europe and occurs there throughout the natural range of Larix decidua and most of the planted range of L. decidua and L. kaempferi.
 It is present only in Europe (including non-EU regions of Central and Northern Russia, Ukraine, Switzerland and mainland United Kingdom); reports of its presence in Asia are considered to relate to the closely related species I. subelongatus.
-Ips cembrae is absent in some areas such as Greece, Ireland and parts of the United Kingdom (Northern Ireland, Isle of Man), which have protected zone status.EPPO Region: Austria, Croatia, Czech Republic, Denmark, France (mainland), Germany, Hungary, Italy (mainland), Netherlands, Poland, Romania, Russia (Central Russia, Northern Russia), Slovakia, Slovenia, Sweden, Switzerland, Ukraine, United Kingdom (England, Scotland)
+Ips cembrae is absent in some areas such as Greece, Ireland and parts of the United Kingdom (Northern Ireland, Isle of Man), which have protected zone status.EPPO Region: Austria, Belgium, Croatia, Czech Republic, Denmark, France (mainland), Germany, Hungary, Italy (mainland), Netherlands, Poland, Romania, Russia (Central Russia, Northern Russia), Slovakia, Slovenia, Sweden, Switzerland, Ukraine, United Kingdom (England, Scotland)

 Ips cembrae can overwinter as larvae, pupae or young adults under the bark of host trees, and commonly as mature adults in the forest litter.
 Adults disperse by flight on warm days from late-April until late summer, depending upon local climate, temperature, and altitude, which influence generation time and adult emergence.
 There may be one or two generations each year depending on the length of the summer season in a location.
 Peaks in flight activity are often observed around May and again around August (Balogun 1963; Grucmanová et al., 2014; Holuša et al., 2014).
 Males tunnel into the bark of suitable host material, and excavate a nuptial chamber in the phloem; thicker bark of larger stems is preferred, but this can be in branches as small as 3 cm in diameter (Holuša et al., 2014).
 They then release an aggregation pheromone which attracts females (and other males to the host material) (Stoakley et al., 1978).
 Up to five females (typically three) join each male, and establish individual maternal galleries radiating away from the nuptial chamber, along which they lay up to 50 eggs spaced at regular intervals.
 Adults may then emerge to start a new sister-brood.
 Newly hatched larvae begin to excavate galleries as they feed, perpendicular to the maternal gallery.
 Development is temperature-dependent requiring around 120 days at a constant 15°C, but only around half that time at 20°C (Schebeck & Schopf, 2016).
 New adults must undergo maturation feeding before becoming reproductively mature, either within the same material where they developed, or else within young twigs on suitable host trees.